yseulthb/yseulthb.github.io/_pages/CV.md

 Under the supervision of Eugénie Lhommée, Neuropsychologist at the Hospital of Grenoble

 * 2013 (April-July): Research assistant, [MPI for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/), Leipzig, Germany<br />
-Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations + statistical analysis. <br />
+Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis. <br />
 Under the supervision of Natacha Mendès, now scientific assistant at the MPI CBS

 ## Additional skills

 * Computing skills: Matlab, SPM12, R programming, EventIDE and E-Prime (stimulus presentation software), LaTeX, Photoshop, Adobe Illustrator, SPSS, Avisoft
-* Project management: Organising lab events, such as the Lab day or the annual lab winter school
+* Project management: Organising lab events, such as the Lab day or the annual lab winter school; Organising and communicating about an event of science popularisation
-* Languages: French (native), English (Toefl iBT: 104/120), German (very good command in speaking, level B2), Spanish (good command in speaking, level B1)
+* Languages: French (native), English (Toefl iBT: 104/120), German (good command in speaking, level B2), Spanish (good command in speaking, level B1)